jamesrooney7/rooney-capital-v1/README.md

   `reference_feeds` block of this contract map.
 - **docs/** – Includes the deployment roadmap and background notes preserved for operational reference.
+- **tests/** – Validates the live worker orchestration and strategy behaviour, providing integration and unit-level examples contributors can extend.

 ## Core Modules